dmbarbour/wikilon/docs/AwelonLang.md

 * `(jit)` - compile a function for multiple future uses
 * `(memo)` - memoize a computation for incremental computing
 * `(nat)` - assert argument should be a natural number
+* `(box)` - specify runtime representation is a reference
 * `(type)` - describe type of stack at given location
-* `(seal-foo)` - symbolic types for safety and modularity
+* `(seal)` - wrap types for safety and modularity
 * `(quota)` - impose limits on argument evaluation effort

 Awelon does not limit annotations much beyond the need for identity semantics.

 ## Accelerators

 Accelerators are built-in functions, accessed via annotation of a reference implementation.
 Use of accelerators enables Awelon compilers or interpreters to extend the set of "performance primitives" available to Awelon programmers.
 For example, Awelon systems should accelerate natural numbers.
 We might use `(nat)` to indicate that a value should use an optimized representation for natural numbers under the hood.
 The function to add two natural numbers could be annotated via `[reference impl] (accel-nat-add)`, which we subsequently inline.
 This tells our interpreter or compiler to replace the reference implementation by the specified built-in operator.

-Because acceleration is always driven by explicit annotations, our runtime can easily inform developers when the accelerator is not recognized or is scheduled for future deprecation.
-Thus, there is no risk of silent performance degradation.
-Further, the dynamic binding costs can be very low: an interpreter might use `(accel-nat-add)` without looking at the reference implementation, instead leaving responsibility for validation to a separate static analysis tool.
+We aren't limited to conventional data types.
+Carefully designed accelerators can leverage cloud computing or GPGPU resources, making Awelon usable for problem domains like machine learning, and graphics processing.
+See later section on *High Performance Computing* for an expansion on this.

-The main risk with accelerators is diminished portability between runtimes.
-Fortunately, because we can validate the reference implementations, there is very little risk of silent divergence.
-And in practice, the more popular runtimes will form a de-facto standard.
+The main risk with accelerators is diminished portability between runtimes (and versions thereof).
+Fortunately, because acceleration is always driven by explicit annotations with reference implementations, there is very little risk of silent performance degradation or semantic drift.
+It's easy to detect and inform developers when an accelerator is not recognized or doesn't mean what we think it should mean.

-*Aside:* Early in development, it may be inconvenient to provide a reference implementation.
-Awelon systems can take a practical stance here, e.g. accepting `["todo! fp mul"(error)](accel-fp-mul)` as a transitional scaffolding.
+*Aside:* When bootstrapping the language or developing new accelerators, we might temporarily accept acceleration without validation of the reference implementation.
+For example `["todo! nat add" (error)] (accel-nat-add)` might work until we're ready to provide the reference implementation.

 ## Dictionary